-Two of the most useful systematic constructs that project delivery organizations can use to understand their business are rate realization and project profitability analyses.
-Both are project accountingfocused views of the health of an organization, delivering information at a granular level to inform better delivery management, better employee management and organizational performance.
+Two of the most useful systematic constructs that project delivery organizations can use to understand their business are project profitability analysis and rate realization.
+Both are project accounting focused views of the health of an organization, delivering information at a granular level to inform better delivery management, better employee management and organizational performance.

-A major strength of PSA tools is the granular analytical reporting capability that can be used to determine profitability of cost centers, clients, engagements, projects, resources, locations, time periods, and many other factors.
+A major strength of professional services automation (PSA) tools is the granular analytical reporting capability that can be used to determine profitability of cost centers, clients, engagements, projects, resources, locations, time periods, and many other factors.
+Profitability analysis allows managers to use financial and scheduling data to understand how profitable the ongoing operations of an organization are.
 Rate realization is easily handled by PSA software, blending utilization and rates to understand whether the potential for earning was achieved.
-Profitability analysis allows managers to use financial and scheduling data to understand how profitable the ongoing operations of an organization are.

-Here’s a look at how Projector PSA explains both concepts to our users.
+Here’s a look at how to measure and manage these concepts.

 Rate Realization Overview

 Rate realization helps an organization to identify what factors may have contributed to an organization’s inability to realize its originally stated earning potential.